Tank and Auto Coach featured here, were built quite a few

 the crate.
 The simulated gray slate roof, rain gutters and down spout

 can also be seen in this picture.

 A close shot of the outside of the Left Luggage office, which shows the

 wall posters and advertisements in more detail.
 The notice board can

 also be seen on the inside of the office wall.

-Two views from the track side of the model, which need very little
+Two track side views which need very little

 A view from the rear of

 the model, showing the four rooms of the station building.
 At the

 extreme left is the Ladies Waiting Room, with a passenger looking our of